 Love the Ones You’re With

 Action 2: Take photos.
 Major donors tend to be successful, popular people and also very busy, and though they would like to come to the Cool Thing you have invited them to, they cannot.
 What to do?
 Take photos of program participants or recipients (be sure to get permissions) engaged in meaningful activities as often as possible and keep them organized by date, event, and program.
 Email a photo or two after the Cool Thing and describe the exciting highlights.
-Even if you have not invited your donor to a Cool Thing, a fun picture in their in-box of the beneficiaries of your program and their gift will brighten your donor’s day.
+Even if you have not invited your donor to a Cool Thing, a fun picture via text or email of the beneficiaries of your program and their gift will brighten your donor’s day.

 Action 3: Write handwritten notes.
-As old-fashioned as it may sound, I take thank you notes seriously, and every donor receives a note with the formal acknowledgment letter.
+As old-fashioned as it may sound, I take thank you notes seriously, and every donor should receive a note with the formal acknowledgment letter.
 No matter the size of the gift.
 If you say donations of every size make a difference, then every donor should feel that their gift matters.
 Coach each annual fund volunteer in the art of the handwritten note.
 Keep a copy of each communication to avoid redundancy year to year.
 Say something unique to that donor in the personal note.
-Notepads with your organization’s logo and contact information can be surprisingly affordable at both local and online printers and will create a professional and unified appearance to your correspondence.
+However, as much as I love a handwritten note, time is also of the essence and many younger donors don’t open their mail.
+So, a text or email may be more effective and timely depending on the generation of donor.

 Action 5: Create meaningful experiences.
 It may be tempting to have one large gathering to thank all your donors at one time, but think about the experience you want them to have.
 You want your donors to feel enriched by their time with you, with the people they meet, and conversations they have.
 That way, they will become some of your most enthusiastic ambassadors.
 Consider asking one of your trustees to sit with your donor at an event or have a staff member give an insider’s tour of a specific program area, or inviting her to a speaker series on a topic that is of interest to your organization.